Financial resources

 Provincial financial aid locations

 Students can obtain these loans for full-time and part-time studies.
-The amount of funding is based on financial need, an approved program of studies, and must be repaid with interest within a specific period of time.
+The amount of funding is based on financial need and an approved program of studies, and the loan must be repaid with interest within a specific period.

 Learn more about provincial funding